rizinorg/book/src/basic_commands/write.md

 |  wo4  4=  4 byte endian swap
 ```

-It is possible to implement cipher-algorithms using radare core primitives and `wo`.
+It is possible to implement cipher-algorithms using rizin core primitives and `wo`.
 A sample session performing xor(90) + add(01, 02):

 ```
 [0x7fcd6a891630]> px